Skip to main content

 3. Add digital signatures

-sign: records a SHA-256 hash of the document content at the time of signing.
+sign: records a SHA-256 hash of the document content at the time of signing (and binds the signer's identity).
 This is machine-verifiable: if anyone changes the content, the hash won't match.

 4. Freeze the document